dgraph-io/dgraph/wiki/content/graphql/schema/types.md

 If you have a type that implements two interfaces, Dgraph won't allow a field of the same name in both interfaces, except for the `ID` field.
 {{% /notice %}}

-Dgraph currently allows this behavior for `ID` type fields, since the `ID` type field is not actually a predicate.
+Dgraph currently allows this behavior for `ID` type fields since the `ID` type field is not a predicate.
+Note that in both interfaces and the implementing type, the nullable condition and type (list or scalar) for the `ID` field should be the same.
 For example:

 ```graphql
 interface Shape {